randomize/shaders/README.md

-# shaders
+# Unity Shaders

-collction of old and new, good and ugly, usefull and random shaders for Unity.
+Collection of old and new, good and ugly, usefull and random shaders for Unity.
 One day I will organize and sort this, I promise.

+Some written from scratch, some borrowed and tweaked.